eliasolcina/Backgammon_Game/README.md

-# Welcome to the Beautiful Game of Backgammon.
+# Welcome to the Beautiful Game of Backgammon
 ### by Elias Olcina and Max Dinkelspiel
 This game was created as our first project at NOD Coding Bootcamp (BC#4) 2022.
 The goal of the project was to improve our understanding of functional programming, therefore this game is very "function-heavy".
 We chose to create a backgammon game because we wanted a challenge, and backgammon is full of "case-dependent" rules and require a lot of conditional logic.